front-end-foundations/session1/readme.md

 The selector determines which HTML will be selected.

 The properties (there are many but we will be focusing on a few of the most useful at the outset) are set by the value after the full colon.
-These almost always have a unit when used for measurements.
+These almost always have a unit such as `px`, `s`, `em` or `%`.

 Note the padding, margin and border properties.
 This are CSS shortcuts.
 Our border property could also be written in long form.